-Honor Criteria Highest Honors 97.5+ Local GPA Completed a minimum of 15 community service hours per year (enrolled at ILTexas) Has successfully completed a min. of 5 dual credit and/or AP courses.
-Exemplifies the ILTexas Core Leadership Traits Demonstrated growth in language proficiency (English, Spanish, and Mandarin Chinese), as measured by ACTFL Guidelines High Honors 95+ Local GPA Completed a minimum of 15 community service hours per year (enrolled at ILTexas) Has successfully completed a min. of 3 dual credit and/or AP courses.
-Exemplifies the ILTexas Core Leadership Traits Demonstrated growth in language proficiency (English, Spanish, and Mandarin Chinese), as measured by ACTFL Guidelines
+Honor Highest Honors

+• 95+ Local GPA • Completed a minimum of 15 community service hours per year (enrolled at ILTexas) High Honors • Has successfully completed a min. of 3 dual credit and/or AP courses.
+Exemplifies the ILTexas Core Leadership Traits • Demonstrated growth in language proficiency (English, Spanish, and Mandarin Chinese), as measured by ACTFL Guidelines